1.) Is this coin real?

 Nothing.
-We are artists and as such we maintain that more art makes a the world a better place.
+We are artists and as such, we maintain that more art makes the world a better place.
 If you make art, we would love to see it!
-Share your art with us:
+Share your art with us on social media:

 Usually, yes.
 We go out of our way to help you find what you are looking for.
-Yet, some coins were not minted in every year, and others are very rare.
-So if it exists and we can find it, your item will be priced accordingly.
-If you have something specific in mind Contact Us!
+Yet, some coins were not minted every year, and others are very rare.
+So if it exists and we can find it, your item is priced accordingly.
+If you have something specific in mind contact us!